jlmelville/uwot/docs/umap-examples.md

 as long as the relative orientation and rough distances between clusters are maintained, the exact distances between them are not that interesting to me.

+Dimensionality was reduced to 100 by applying PCA to the data.
+It's commonly applied to data before or as part of t-SNE, so to avoid any differences from this pre-processing, I applied PCA to the UMAP data.
+I used 100 components, rather than the usual 50 just to be on the safe side.
+This seemed to have no major effect on the resulting visualizations.

 ```R
 # For iris
 iris_umap <- umap(iris, init = "spca")